-We will not be able to have an NRAO Tour or overnight in 2017 due to NRAO event conflicts with our AHSP dates.
+We will not be able to have an NRAO Tour or overnight in 2017 due to a schedule conflict at NRAO.
+Public tours may be available.

 Enjoy a tour of the National Radio Astronomy Observatory’s facilities at Green Bank, West Virginia.
 This will be a “behind-the-scenes” tour, so you’ll get to visit labs, engineering facilities, and the telescope control room — locations that are normally off-limits to the public!